 - If you want longest storage life possible, leave a space between each vegetable as you put them down.

 - Add soil until root vegetables are covered by about an inch of soil (the larger the root, the more soil you’ll need!).

 - Alternate layers of soil and vegetable until the bin is about 2/3 full.

 - Finish off with a 3-4 inch layer of soil on top to hold in moisture.

 Your bins or boxes are going to be very heavy.
 For this reason, be careful about using deep containers.
 Personally I prefer to use bins that are no more than 8-9 inches deep, but my man likes using totes that are 16 inches in depth.

 The other thing I would warn you against is overfilling your containers.
 You’ll have to dig down to access your root vegetables and if you fill your containers too full, you’ll spill dirt everywhere when you root around!

 Remember you still have to move the bins into your cold storage!
 Make certain you can manage them…without putting your back out.

-Once the job is complete, take your filled containers to the cold room or root cellar.
+Once the job is complete, take your filled containers to the cold room or wherever you place to store them.
 We put our bins directly under the cold intake (a sliding window), as our winters primarily sit around freezing or just below.
 Vegetables are dug out and used at our leisure.
-They normally keep into May and sometimes, even into June!